 About this dataset

-Presents data on birth registrations in the United Kingdom by area of usual residence of mother.
-The tables contain summary data for live births for local authorities and health areas including figures by age of mother.
+Presents data on birth registrations in the UK by area of usual residence of mother.
+The tables contain summary data for live births for local authorities and local health boards (within Wales) including figures by age of mother.

 Your download options

 Important notes and usage information

 In 2015 the total fertility rate (TFR) in the UK was 1.82 children per woman, unchanged from 2014.

 Northern Ireland had the highest TFR of all UK countries in 2015, with 1.96 children per woman, in England and Wales the TFRs were 1.82 and 1.77 respectively; Scotland had the lowest TFR with 1.56 children per woman.

 The East was the region of England with the highest TFR in 2015 with 1.92 children per woman, while the North East had the lowest with 1.71 children per woman.